veniamin-ilmer/veniamin-ilmer.github.io/city_life.md

 ## Suburb in New Jersey

-**Duration of Stay**: 13 years
+**Duration of Stay**: 14 years

 Most of New Jersey is filled with houses and forest.
 It is hard to get to anywhere without a car.
 Most children get to school by an army of school busses.

 A lot of the roads don't have sidewalks, so people walk on the car roadways.

 New Jersey is known to have great schools, and high property taxes to pay for those schools.
+I went to school here.
+Although the school was not low on funding, I am not sure if I got the best education.

 Most people I've talked to from New Jersey, don't like New Jersey.
 It feels just like a commuter city with lots of traffic.
 There is very little to do at home.
 People spend a lot of time going to malls.
 It's boring.